Joan Arbisi Little

 - We honor all religious and ethnic backgrounds.

-- We follow the Minneapolis Public School calendar with some exceptions.
+- We follow the area district public school calendars with some exceptions.

 - We offer free school bus transportation.